 CPE at TMH provides students with the opportunity to learn and demonstrate their spiritual care-giving skills, develop their pastoral/spiritual identity, and explore their reflections on spiritual care ministry in a diverse setting.
 The CPE program’s hallmark is the peer group of 3 or more students, where the participants learn by presenting their spiritual care work to other CPE Students to receive feedback that allows the presenter to evaluate their learning process.

-Tuition per unit is $350.00.
-Upon acceptance, a non-refundable admissions deposit of $125.00 will be required, and will be applied towards your tuition.
-Tuition must be paid in full by the first day of the CPE program.
+Tuition is $500.00 per year.
+Upon acceptance, a non-refundable admissions deposit of $125.00 will be required and will be applied towards your tuition.

 Download the APCE Application for TMH